Rutland County, Vermont

 • 2011 - The Vermont State Fair celebrates its 165th anniversary

-This timeline provides a concise overview of the key events in the history of Rutland County, Vermont.
+This timeline provides a condensed summary of the historical journey of Rutland County, Vermont.